can different angelfish live together?

 For your angelfish to breed with each other, you’ll need to ensure that the water conditions and tank environment are clean and healthy.
 You should also provide:

-• Plenty of hiding spaces in the form of plants and decorations
+• Hiding spaces in the form of plants and decorations.

 Some angelfish click instantly, regardless of the species, and will naturally mate.
 However, if you plan to breed different angelfish to achieve specific colors and patterns, isolate them in a separate tank.